MrBenJ/modern-js-by-example/002-variables.md

 let isOldEnoughToParty = true;
 ```

-Running `console.log()` against any of these varialbles will print out what their value is:
+Running `console.log()` against any of these variables will print out what their value is:

 ```js
 console.log(hello); // => 'hello'